-Medical Documentation Guidelines for MPRE ADA Accommodations
+Medical Documentation Guidelines for MPRE Test Accommodations

-NCBE provides Guidelines for Medical Documentation of ADHD, Learning Disabilities, Psychological Disabilities, Physical and Chronic Health-Related Disabilities, and Visual Disabilities to assist applicants and their professionals in documenting the need for accommodations on the MPRE.
+NCBE provides Guidelines for Medical Documentation of ADHD, Learning Disabilities, Neurocognitive Disorders, Psychological Disabilities, Physical and Chronic Health-Related Disabilities, and Visual Disabilities to assist applicants and their professionals in documenting the need for accommodations on the MPRE.
 We recommend that you provide your doctor or other qualified professional with a copy of the Guidelines applicable to your disability.

 Generally, medical documentation must

-- be typed or printed on official letterhead, signed by a professional who is qualified to make the diagnosis, and establish the credentials of the professional to make the diagnosis (e.g., licensure, certification, area of specialization)
+- be typed or printed on official letterhead, in English, signed by a professional who is qualified to make the diagnosis, and establish the credentials of the professional to make the diagnosis (e.g., licensure, certification, area of specialization)

 - state the diagnosis(es) based on current diagnostic criteria

-- be sufficiently recent or current (typically within the past five years for learning disabilities and ADHD and within the past year for physical, chronic health-related, and psychological disabilities)
+- be sufficiently recent or current (typically within the past five years for learning disabilities and ADHD, and within the past year for physical, chronic health-related, and psychological disabilities)

 - describe the specific functional limitations and explain how the disability will impact the applicant in taking the MPRE